nizzaneela/Programming_error_explanation/README.md

 Another error inflates the corrected Bayes factors.

 The simulated phylogenies are pruned to remove short-lived basal lineages.
-The code to do this fails to correctly implement the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf), and removes longer-lived basal lineages that, according to the text, should be retained.
+The script to do this, [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py), fails to correctly implement the method described in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf), and removes longer-lived basal lineages that, according to the text, should be retained.

-Resampling the last stochastic phase of the simulations using the correct implementation produces Bayesa distribution of Bayes factors centered around 3.3.
+Correcting and rerunning [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) resamples the last stochastic phase of the simulations, and produces widely dispersed Bayes factors because of sampling noise.
+Repeated resampling of this last phase produces a broad distribution spanning .

-Correcting [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) shifts the distribution of the resampled Bayes factors to around 3.3.

-The sampling noise makes it impossible to distinguish the corrected Bayes factors from the relevant significance thresholds.
-The simulations should be rerun to produce sufficient samples to confidently distiguish the Bayes factors from the relevant signficiance thresholds.
+The entire simulation should be resampled until the Bayes factors can be distinguished from the significance thresholds.

-reduce the standard error narrow the Bayes factors

-For the primary analysis, correcting this error shifts 13% of the tMRCAs back in time by an average of 5.5 days, and reduces the Bayes factors to 3.9 and 4.0.

 # Explanation